Choosing the Right Trading Time Frames For Your Day Trading Strategy

 A scalper has to be the most attentive and quick-moving of all the traders.
 Scalpers rarely hold an asset longer than a few hours and like to use ultra-short trading time frames, such as 1-minute, 5-minute, and 15-minute.

-Scalpers may execute hundreds of trades in a single day, relying on technical indicators and market-depth analysis to guide their actions.
+Scalpers may execute hundreds of trades in a single day, relying on chart patterns, technical indicators and market-depth analysis to guide their actions.
 They use aggressive stop-loss orders and quick exits—win or lose, scalpers don’t dilly-dally.

 What Are Trading Time Frames?

-Short-term traders live and breathe by the information they gather from their trading platform.
+Traders live and breathe by the information they gather from their trading platform.
 Although there are many different ways to view an asset and its price action, trading time frames (or time-based candlestick charts) offer some of the most useful information.

 Candlesticks are a popular chart graphic that shows the high, opening, closing, and low prices of an asset.
 Time frames are exactly that, during a specific interval of time.